We have a duty to safeguard and promote the welfare of our students. We have developed a safeguarding policy that aims to meet these duties.

 Where indicated in the College's course guides or on the College's website, specific programmes and courses may involve regular access to children and/or vulnerable adults.
-Where this is the case, students will be required to apply for and obtain an enhanced Criminal Records Bureau (CRB) disclosure.
-An enhanced CRB disclosure costs £44 (as of August 2012).
+Where this is the case, students will be required to apply for and obtain an enhanced Disclosure and Barring Service.
+An enhanced DBS disclosure costs £44 (as of August 2012).

 Safeguarding our students is of vital importance to us.
 You should let the College know straight away if you have any concerns about your welfare.